hsklein/Simprovise/docs/source/modeling_concepts.rst

 the bank."
 Processes are the Simprovise objects that can "block" for simulated time, e.g. during waits.

-'Resources' are the physical or logical objects needed to perform a process.
+`Resources` are the physical or logical objects needed to perform a process.
 They are typically a system constraint.
 In our example, tellers are resources - the customer process has to 'acquire' a teller in order to execute their transaction;
 the teller is 'released' when the transaction is completed.

-An 'entity source' is an object that creates entities and their associated processes, and then initiates execution of those processes.
+An `entity source` is an object that creates entities and their associated processes, and then initiates execution of those processes.
 Every model requires at least one entity source.
 Our bank model might have a single entity source object generating customer entities and processes.

-An 'entity sink' is an object that entities must go to when associated process is complete - the process specification must explicitly move the entity to a sink.
+An `entity sink` is an object that entities must go to when associated process is complete - the process specification must explicitly move the entity to a sink.
 In our bank model, the "leave the bank" portion of the process would be specified more along the lines of "move to the entity sink."
 Every model